 Positive peer relationships play a critical role in schools.
 Not only are they foundational for preventing bullying, but they are also an integral part of learning.
 National Bullying Prevention Month provides an opportunity to celebrate and harness this power for preventing bullying and for enhancing the learning experience for all students.

-Click the image to download a PDF with class activities, statistics and research around peer pressure and bullying.
+Click the button to download a PDF with class activities, statistics, research and references around peer pressure and bullying.